Please read the “TCT Disclaimer” under the True Crime tab at the top of the page before reading any true crime posts.

 The rich kid put everything he had into his graphic novel Syndrome, something he described as a story that tackles the ‘questions surrounding what provokes a person to commit evil acts,’ (as per the Toronto Star.)

-The producer claims Blake pitched him Syndrome, but he didn’t bite because he didn’t find it entirely authentic.
+The anonymous producer claims Blake pitched him Syndrome, but he didn’t bite because he didn’t find it entirely authentic.

 “It was a clever idea, but what was unusual is that he paid other people to write, draw and design the book,” the producer said.
 “That’s never done.”